R. J. Reynolds Tobacco Company

-The R. J. Reynolds Tobacco Company (RJR) is an American tobacco manufacturing company based in Winston-Salem, North Carolina, and headquartered at the RJR Plaza Building.
-Founded by R. J. Reynolds in 1875, it is the second-largest tobacco company in the U.S. (behind Altria).
-The company is a wholly owned subsidiary of Reynolds American, after merging with the U.S. operations of British American Tobacco in 2004.
+The R. J. Reynolds Tobacco Company (RJR) is an American tobacco manufacturing company based in Winston-Salem, North Carolina.
+Founded by namesake R. J. Reynolds in 1875, it is the largest tobacco company in the United States.
+The company is a wholly owned subsidiary of Reynolds American, itself a wholly owned subsidiary of British American Tobacco.

 RJR has a large brand portfolio, which includes Camel, Newport, Doral, Eclipse, Kent, and Pall Mall.
-Other brands commercialized in the past were Barclay, Belair, and Real.
+Other brands commercialized in the past included Barclay, Belair, and Real.